kendallfrimodig/energy-demand-forecasting/index.md

 <br>

 Given the volatility and numerous temporal trends present in the data, we chose to go with a model that doesn't retain too much knowledge.
-This would serve a different purpose as the EIA's 12 hour ahead model, in that it would only predict an hour ahead, but be more reactive to unexpected changes. this is because the Triple exponential smoothing model makes predictions upon a short time window, and thus running the model on historical data can serve as our predictive performence
+This would serve a different purpose as the EIA's 12 hour ahead model, in that it would only predict an hour ahead, but be more reactive to unexpected changes. this is because the Triple exponential smoothing model makes predictions upon a short time window, and thus running the model on historical data can serve as our predictive performance